playht/text-to-speech-api/Voices.md

 This is a list of all the available text to speech voices in the API with their audio samples.

-Use "Voice ID" from this list to reference a voice in your calls to the API.
-You can also listen to a sample of the each voice through its "Sample" URL.
+Use **Voice ID** from this list to reference a voice in your calls to the API.
+You can also listen to a sample of each voice through its Sample URL.

 Voice ID  |  Voice Name  |  Language  |   |
 --- | --- | --- | --- |